tlin7/Adjacent-Seats/README.md

 4

 Infantry units are represented by a z.
 Navy units are represented by a y.
 Infantry units can only move on land, represented by a -.
 Navy units can only move on water, represented by |.
-Special scenarios have some other units, such as the weaker Navy unit, Sailship(%) and Artillery (#).
+Special scenarios have some other units, such as the weaker Navy unit, Sailship and Artillery (#).

 Player 1's units are blue.
 Player 2's are red.